Stylll/GoMigrate/README.md

 ## To Run A Migration File
 1. Run `go run ./ -o=run -n=my-migration-file` to migrate a single file
 2. Run `go run ./ -o=run` to migrate all files

+## To Undo Migration
+1. Run `go run ./ -o=undo -n=my-migration-file` to undo up to a specific migration file
+1. Run `go run ./ -o=undo` to undo all migrations